smartgridadsc/IEC61850SecurityDataset/README.md

 	- LIED11 injects a malicious GOOSE frame (No. 597) by toggling the status of the circuit breaker from FALSE to TRUE ('tripped') at time= 12.3 sec

-**Attack scenario 3:** Replay an old payload containing circuit breaker 'trip' status at a later time
+**Attack scenario 3:** Replay an old GOOSE payload containing circuit breaker 'trip' status and other protection, control messages

 **Name: AS3.pcapng**
 	- [place text here]